mmuratarat/mmuratarat.github.io/_pages/faq.md

 - Basically, `pip` comes with python itself.Therefore it carries no meaning for using pip itself to install or upgrade python. `pip` is designed to upgrade python packages and not to upgrade python itself. `pip` shouldn't try to upgrade python when you ask it to do so.
 Don't type `pip install python` but use an installer instead.

-- `python3 --version` will print out the version of Python3 on Terminal window. `which -a python` will print out all the Python versions you have.
+- `python3 --version` will print out the version of Python3 on Terminal window. `which -a python` (or `which python3`) will print out all the Python versions you have.